 Apple names insider John Ternus as CEO, Cook to become executive chairman

+John Ternus is expected to lead the company through its shift toward artificial intelligence and is seen as someone who “will bring fresh energy.”

-April 20 : Apple on Monday named insider John Ternus as its next CEO, tasking the long-time hardware chief to steer the company after Tim Cook as the iPhone maker gears up for an industry change spurred by artificial intelligence.
+SAN FRANCISCO: Apple on Monday (Apr 20) named insider John Ternus as its next CEO, tasking the long-time hardware chief to steer the company after Tim Cook as the iPhone maker gears up for an industry change spurred by artificial intelligence.

 Ternus, who joined Apple in 2001, has recently overseen the company's hardware engineering efforts and has played a key role in reigniting sales of products such as Apple's Mac computers, which have gained market share in recent years.